ANYDIR/anydir.github.io/README.md

 # anydir.github.io
-Source files and built versions of the ⇄ANYDIR wiki.
+Source files and built versions of the ⇌ANYDIR wiki.

 ## Layout